-10.13 An appeal against a decision of a circuit judge in a claim proceeding in a county court lies to the High Court, unless, either, the decision is a final decision in a claim allocated to the multi-track or in specialist proceedings to which rule 49(2) applies, or the decision is itself on an appeal.
+10.13 An appeal against a decision of a Circuit Judge in a claim proceeding in a county court lies to the High Court, unless, either, the decision is a final decision in a claim allocated to the multi-track or in specialist proceedings to which Part 49 applies, or the decision is itself on an appeal.
 In either of these cases the appeal lies direct to the Court of Appeal.
 This does not apply, however, where the allocation to the multi-track is deemed, rather than the result of a specific order, so that in cases begun by a Part 8 claim form, even though they are deemed to be so allocated, appeals lie to the High Court.
 The general rules as to the requirement for permission described above apply to these appeals.
+Any appeal to the High Court must be lodged at an Appeal Centre on the same circuit as the county court where the order under appeal was made.
+A full list of appeal centres is set out in Table B of PD 52B.